tolauwae/phd-thesis/src/foundations/appendix.typ

     [#nat],
     "fig:nat")

+= Full syntax and evaluation rules for the debugger <app:debuggers>

 = Progress and Preservation proofs<app:progress>

 Here we include all relevant progress and preservation proofs for the debugger semantics from @chapter:foundations.